Waging Heavy Peace: Contents

 One focus of the work is Young's family.
 He discusses his two wives, including then-current wife Pegi and first wife Susan Acevedo as well as his relationship with Carrie Snodgress.
-He also talks about his children, including sons Ben and Zeke, who suffer from cerebral palsy.
+He also talks about his children, including sons Ben and Zeke, who have cerebral palsy.
 Young's home, the northern California ranch called Broken Arrow, features in the book.

 Young's hobbies are discussed at length.
 He relates his love of model train building and his involvement with Lionel, LLC, a model train company, where he is a board member.
 He talks about his interest in carpentry, and his forays into filmmaking.
 Vehicles are another love, including his 1953 Buick Skylark and the electric-converted Lincoln Continental, known as LincVolt (Young is a proponent of electric vehicles and designed the LincVolt himself).
-Yet another obsession is his PureSound audio system (now known as Pono), which aims to replace iPod as the dominant digital music format.
+Yet another obsession is his PureSound audio system (now known as Pono), which aimed to replace iPod as the dominant digital music format.

 In terms of his career, the book covers his early years as a performer in Canada, including his time with the Squires in Winnipeg, Manitoba.
 Young's California days, his work in the 1980s with his charity the Bridge School Benefit, and the health problems of the 2000s also feature in the book.